Background Image - Stock photo of trees.

 For example, in January 2023 we implemented Electronic Signature Capture at all client-facing servicing desks.
 This technology streamlines a multitude of processes including deposit account opening, file maintenance requests and some teller transactions by eliminating the need to print or provide paper documents to capture a client signature.

 In addition, through the organization-wide adoption of DocuSign, we have meaningfully reduced the paper we use for account openings and loan originations.
-With the adoption of DocuSign and Service Now, our PPP loan originations became a nearly paperless process.
 We also adopted Integrated Teller which eliminated deposit slips, transaction tickets and other paper usage from our day-to-day branch processes.

-Enhancements to our online and mobile banking platforms have resulted in 6% year-over-year increase in digital banking users in 2022.
-This includes an 11% year-over-year increase in the number of mobile deposits, which not only reduces paper usage, but reduces fossil fuel usage to get to and from our branches.
+Enhancements to our online and mobile banking platforms have resulted in a 22% increase in digital banking users since 2021.
+This includes a 15% increase in the number of mobile deposits, which not only reduces paper usage, but reduces fossil fuel usage to get to and from our branches.
 In addition, we continue to see increases in eStatement adoptions.

 Ready for something